buluma/ansible-collection-mac/roles/dock/README.md

 ## Author Information
 This role was created in 2022 by [Michael Buluma](https://buluma.github.io)

-The contents of this role were originally created by [Michael Buluma](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+The contents of this role were originally created by [Michael Buluma](https://buluma.github.io/).